Tatler Throwback: Beneficiaries of the Philippine Tatler Ball Through The Years

 Founded in 2012 by Lizzie Zobel, Margarita Delgado, and Clarissa Delgado, Teach for the Philippines works to provide all Filipino children with an inclusive, relevant, and excellent education.
 They enlist some of the country's most promising young leaders to teach for two years in public schools throughout the Philippines and through this experience, they transform into lifelong advocates for education equity.

 (2013) TYPHOON YOLANDA SURVIVORS

 November 16, 2013 would have marked the 12th Tatler Ball.
 Invitations have been sent out, the menu was all set, and a quiet anticipation was in the air.
 However on November 8, the infamous typhoon Yolanda struck the Visayas islands with Tacloban City being damaged the greatest.
 Immediately, Philippined Tatler called off the Ball and launched instead a campaign to raise funds for Habitat for Humanity Philippines.
 With the help of supposed guests and partners of the Ball as well as the magazine's loyal subscribers, Philippine Tatler raised enough money to help the said foundation in providing survivors home cleaning kits, shelter repair kits, as well as in constructing core houses for the families.

-Conceived to assist the Philippine General Hospital in achieving its mission of providing excellent health care for its indigent patients, the PGH Medical Foundation serves as conduit of donations coming from various civic-minded individuals, corporations, foundations, and other funding agencies.
-Last year, funds were raised to aid the advanced breast cancer patients through the foundation.
+Conceived to assist the Philippine General Hospital in achieving its mission of providing excellent health care for its indigent patients, the PGH Medical Foundation serves to assist those in need with the help of various civic-minded individuals, corporations, foundations, and other funding agencies.
+Last year, funds were raised to aid advanced breast cancer patients.
 Moreover, Leading Biotechnologies partnered in this cause to provide the patients with the best biomedical healthcare solutions.